 Using tongkat ali extract (200 mg/day) can increase the levels of free and total serum testosterone in men.

-Traditionally, this herb was used to ameliorate sex drive and libido.
+Traditionally, this herb was used to improve sex drive and libido.
 Though the mechanism remains unclear, it is speculated that the ‘eurypeptides’ in tongkat ali could be involved (2).

 Eurypeptides are a group of small peptides in this herb.
-They are thought to influence the rate of release of bound testosterone from its hormone called sex-hormone-binding-hormone (SHBG).
+They are thought to influence the rate of release of bound testosterone from sex-hormone-binding-hormone (SHBG).

 The Malaysians used tongkat ali as an aphrodisiac for impotence and erectile dysfunction as well as to treat fatigue (2).